DangItsPang/pythonbasic/README.md

 * Doesn't intent any lines
 * Can often use confusing syntax

 That's what *Python Basic* is for!
 Python Basic is written in a standard code editor, such as Visual Studio Code.
 Because you're in a standard text editor, you can more easily write and understand your code, and the module will convert everything to TI-Basic and output a text file.
-From there, you copy and paste the TI-Basic into the [TI Connect](https://education.ti.com/en/products/computer-software/ti-connect-sw)/[TI Connect CE](https://education.ti.com/en/products/computer-software/ti-connect-ce-sw) app, and send it to your calculator.
+From there, you copy and paste the TI-Basic into the [TI Connect](https://education.ti.com/en/products/computer-software/ti-connect-sw) or [TI Connect CE](https://education.ti.com/en/products/computer-software/ti-connect-ce-sw) app and send it to your calculator.

 ## Here's a more complex example
 Let's say you want a TI-Basic program that has a main menu.
 From there, the user can select one of five options: add, subtract, multiply, divide, or quit.
 If the user selects quit, the program ends.
 If they select any of the other options, it will prompt the user for two numbers and then perform that operation on them, returning the result.

-### Here's what that looks like in *Python Basic*
+### Here's what that looks like in *Python Basic*:
 ```python
 import pythonbasic as pb